Do I need an undergraduate degree in business or accounting to apply to the MBA?

 For further information on international student requirements, please see the admissions page.

 The School of Business is nationally accredited through the AACSB - International - The Association to Advance Collegiate Schools of Business.
 USM is regionally accredited through the New England Association of Schools and Colleges.

 Is financial aid available to graduate students?

 All students are considered for the merit-based scholarships/tuition waivers.
-No application is required.
 Graduate students may be eligible for Federally-funded financial aid in the form of subsidized and unsubsidized Stafford loans and/or work study.
 Information and forms are available at USM’s Financial Aid Office website.
 Graduate students may also apply for graduate assistantships.
 In return for full remuneration, the graduate assistant is expected to take at least (6) credits each semester and to work no less than 20 hours per week.
 Partial assistantships may also be available for students.
 Download a copy of our Graduate Assistant Application.

 Must I take the GMAT?

 The School of Business admission policies require that students submit a Graduate Management Admission Test (GMAT) score from an exam taken within the past five years.
 Students who have already taken the Graduate Record Examination (GRE) within the past five years may submit the GRE scores in lieu of the GMAT scores.
 The GMAT is computerized and student’s may schedule an appointment to take the GMAT through the Graduate Management Admission Council website.
 Applicants who have completed a terminal degree (J.D., Ph.D., PharmD, M.D., etc.) or who have completed and passed all sections of the CPA exam are not required to submit GMAT or GRE scores.
 The Graduate Management Admission Council offers free downloadable software for GMAT preparation – www.mba.com.